mli/new-docs/python/install/install-include.rst

                - Hint: `MKL-DNN <https://01.org/mkl-dnn>`_ is already included in the MXNet binary, so you don't need to install it.
+               - For detailed information on MKL and MKL-DNN, refer to the `MKLDNN_README <https://mxnet.incubator.apache.org/versions/master/tutorials/mkldnn/MKLDNN_README.html>`_.

       .. admonition:: Command: